CalderaWP/formworks/README.md

 ### Copyright/ License Etc.
-Copyright 2015 David Cramer and CalderaWP LLC.
+Copyright 2015 David Cramer, Josh Pollock and CalderaWP LLC.
 Licensed under the terms of the GNU GPL v2 or later.
-Please share with your neighbor, if your neighbor enjoys finely crafted WordPress plugins.